Search for “musician” in the Google app store and this is what you get.

-My phone contract expired and as a part of renewing the contract with a 2GB/month data plan, I got a Sony Ericsson WT19A-BK Live Android device.
+My phone contract expired and as a part of renewing the contract with a 2GB/month data plan, I got a Sony Xperia Z1 Compact (link removed) Android device.
 It might not be the top of the line smart phone, but I’m really happy with it so far.

 From helping you: